ConnerSanders/CapstoneStarterRepo/Reports/Experimentation/Experimentation.md

 Conclusion - Constraint was tested and passed

-### Constraint 17 - System shall not produce gas unless flame is present
+### Constraint 17 - System shall not produce gas unless a flame is present

-Experimental Design - The flame sensor that was ordered does not work as expected.
-This constraint could not be tested, so it does not pass.
+Experimental Design - Flame was held up to the flame sensor and the output was observed.

-Conclusion - This constraint needs work.
-A new sensor has been ordered.
-This constraint will be tested when the new sensor arrives.
+Results - The output of the flame sensor did not change from 0 volts.
+A new flame sensor has been ordered, the original flame sensor does not perform as expected.

+Conclusion - Constraint was tested but did not pass.

 ## Conclusion